UniMath/agda-unimath/src/foundation/regensburg-extension-fundamental-theorem-of-identity-types.lagda.md

 We give a similar characterization for a binary family of types `B : A → A → 𝒰` over a not necessarily pointed or inhabited type `A` whose elements are all merely equal.
-In other words, `A` is any π₀-trivial type.
 The characterization asserts that the following are equivalent:

 1. For every `x : A`, every family of maps out of the identity types `f : (y : A) → (x ＝ y) → B x y`, is a family of `𝒫`-maps.